Twistions/WebSocketChat/README.md

 # WebSocketChat
-This is a simple console chat application, you can download source and take a look at it.
+This is a simple console chat application, you can download the source and take a look at it.